 There has always been an inseparable connection between people and water.
 Personally, we need to drink water to keep us healthy.
 We also need it to keep ourselves clean, to cook with, and to carry our waste away.
 Collectively, we use water to keep our streets clean, and to keep our homes and businesses safe from damaging fires.
 We enjoy the beauty of our waterways for fishing, boating, and picnicking.
 In earlier times, we depended on our waterways to transport vital (and luxury) goods and to power our mills.
 Water was an integral part of the industrial age, used in the manufacture of everything from clothing and blankets to beer and locomotives.
-Philadelphia has always looked to the Delaware and the Schuylkill Rivers and their tributaries to supply its citizens with drinking water and to carry its wastewater away.
+Since the beginning of the 1800s, many cities in our watershed have depended on its rivers and their tributaries to supply its citizens with drinking water and to carry its wastewater away.
 Originally, settlers could rely on nature to take care of keeping that supply clean.
-Now nature needs help from the Philadelphia Water Department because as the population grew, so did pollution, and the city became more and more dependent on a government or municipal entity to keep things healthy.
+Now nature needs help man-made solutions because as the population grew, so did pollution, and the city became more and more dependent on an engineered treatment process to keep things healthy.

 Ironically, the rapid growth and development of the city in the industrial age both helped its citizens prosper and posed a grave threat to their health as the very source of healthy drinking water became contaminated with industrial waste.
 By looking at the watershed during this time period, students will see how the land use changed from a predominantly agricultural use, with scattered farms and small water-powered mills along the creek to residential use, with densely packed neighborhoods of row houses as we see it today.
 They will discuss what impact the land use changes had on the health of the creek.
 We now have important laws and regulations in place for industries and public water and sewer departments that help ensure that we keep our streams healthy.
 Today, the biggest source of water pollution is stormwater runoff, pollution that is carried by rainfall off the land into the nearest stream.
+Agricultural runoff upstream of a city can be one of the the greatest perpetrators of water pollution in the waterways.
 We can be optimistic about the future if we understand the dependent relationship between land use and water quality.